csc-training/hip-programming/docs/01-introduction.md

     - standard C++ syntax, uses nvcc/hcc compiler in the background
     - almost a one-on-one clone of CUDA from the user perspective
     - ecosystem is new and developing fast
-- either one may produce very optimised code for GPUs, but require extensive programming effort